yangyifei729/yangyifei729.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# 🧑‍🎓 Biography

-I am a final year PhD candidate at Shanghai Jiao Tong University, supervised by [Prof. Hai Zhao](https://www.cs.sjtu.edu.cn/PeopleDetail.aspx?id=60), majoring in computer science.
-Before that, I received my B.S. degree at Central South University in 2021, majoring in computer science.
+I am a final-year Ph.D. candidate at Shanghai Jiao Tong University, supervised by [Prof. Hai Zhao](https://www.cs.sjtu.edu.cn/PeopleDetail.aspx?id=60), majoring in Computer Science.
+Before that, I received my B.S. degree in Computer Science from Central South University in 2021.

+My research focuses on improving the *Efficiency* of large language models, including but not limited to model pruning, efficient training, and KV cache optimization.

+<font color="red"><b>🔍 I am actively looking for a PostDoc position.
+Please feel free to reach out if you have a suitable opportunity!</b></font> 🙂

 # 📝 Publications